 A seafood restaurant that is somewhat famous in Florida!
-Most everyone in Central Florida has heard of Dixie Crossroads, and once upon a time we used to all make the journey for the rock shrimp alone.
+Almost everyone in Central Florida has heard of Dixie Crossroads, and once upon a time, we used to all make the journey for the rock shrimp alone.
 In my opinion, this treasure has not aged well with time.
 The menu is the same as it was twenty years ago, the décor is beyond stuck in time, and the rock shrimp is just not as good as it once was.
-Regardless, it’s a place worth checking out if you have never been before and the food is local and decent.
+Regardless, it’s a place worth checking out if you have never been, and the food is local and decent.

-Located directly under the Max Brewer Memorial Highway (the main bridge).
+It is located directly under the Max Brewer Memorial Highway (the central bridge).
 This place has an outside tiki bar and great views.
 This is the hot spot, and it gets packed.
-They have a super happy hour with a killer margarita, and they have a diverse menu.
+They have a super happy hour, a killer margarita, and a diverse menu.
 We’ve eaten everything from gator to crab and back.
-It’s not a high-end restaurant, it’s casual but the food is good, and the atmosphere is the beach!
-It’s directly on the water but you can’t drive your boat up and park.
+Not a high-end restaurant.
+A casual one, but the food is good, and the atmosphere is the beach!
+It’s directly on the water, but you can’t drive your boat up and park.

 What You Need to Know:

 - We have been boating out of Titusville for three years.
 We have never had any issues or encountered any crime!